The extremes of Indonesia.

 A short distance from Yogyakarta — and usually visited on day trips from here — are Indonesia's two most famed archaeological sites.
 The first is the beautiful ninth century Buddhist temple complex of Borobudur.
 This UNESCO World Heritage site is one of the few Javanese tourist attractions that really draws big crowds, so be prepared for a less-than-deserted experience.
 It's worth arriving at sunrise to see the hundreds of Buddhist statues amid the muted pinks and yellows of dawn.

 The second site is Prambanan, another UNESCO World Heritage site.
-Built possibly in response to Borobudur in the ninth century, it is the largest Hindu temple in Indonesia and one of the largest in Southeast Asia.
+Built possibly in response to Borobudur in the ninth century, it's the largest Hindu temple in Indonesia and one of the largest in Southeast Asia.

 In Central Java, Dieng Plateau boasts Java's oldest Hindu temples from around the eighth century.
 Over 400 temples once dotted the area but today just eight remain.
 Located high above sea level, the spot is worth a visit more for the interesting trip itself than the temples, with mists descending in the afternoons adding to the atmosphere.